quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MAY use the following transport parameters:

-truncate_connection_id (0x0004):
+omit_connection_id (0x0004):

-: The truncated connection identifier parameter indicates that packets sent to the peer can omit the connection ID.
-This can be used by an endpoint where the 5-tuple is sufficient to identify a connection.
+: The omit connection identifier parameter indicates that packets sent to the endpoint that advertises this parameter can omit the connection ID.
+This can be used by an endpoint where it knows that source and destination IP address and port are sufficient for it to identify a connection.
 This parameter is zero length.
-Omitting the parameter indicates that the endpoint relies on the connection ID being present in every packet.
+Absence this parameter indicates that the endpoint relies on the connection ID being present in every packet.

 max_packet_size (0x0005):